 Well, below is a rundown on the features and a step-by-step Cathay Pacific economy class review.
 Here’s what I experienced…

 Some flight carriers are known for their cheap airfares.
 Such flights are often popular among backpackers and budget travellers.
 For your information, Cathay Pacific isn’t one of them.
 So the first thing to do in this Cathay pacific economy class review is that we are not talking about a budget airline here.

 Cathay Pacific isn’t a budget flight carrier and is, by no means, a low-frills airline.
 Having said that, even flying in the Cathay Pacific economy class may cost a bit more than your budget flight carrier’s premium economy.
-But what it offers at that price is class and a premium customer service.
-And you start experiencing so as soon as you check-in.
+But what it offers at that price is class and premium customer service.
+And you start experiencing so as soon as you check in.

-As I arrived at the check-in counter in Kolkata my eyes lit up at the fact that there was just a handful of people at the check-in queue.
+As I arrived at the check-in counter in Kolkata my eyes lit up at the fact that there was just a handful of people in the check-in queue.
 This made my check-in process quick and easy.
 The ground staff even cross-checked my online immigration form for any mistakes.
-I know how last-minute immigration hazards can haunt, and I was saved here.
+I know how last-minute immigration hazards can haunt me, and I was saved here.
 Well, I never expected an airline staff to be so caring.
-And now that they’re, they deserve an applaud in this Cathay pacific economy class review.
+And now that they’re, they deserve an applause in this Cathay Pacific economy class review.

 For some reason, I usually find airline meals to be uninspiringly small in quantity.
 For this reason, I have always appreciated Air India (the only thing I like about them, unfortunately).

 But with Cathay Pacific, I noticed the difference in quantity (in both of their flights: Kolkata-Hong Kong and Hong Kong-Delhi) plus the additional snack choices such as the fresh fruit platter, the cheese and crackers, and dessert were good value add-ons.